Usage Based Pricing, the Holy Grail of SaaS Pricing?

 To address this issue, it is crucial to acknowledge that while some customers may decrease their usage, others may increase it.
 To better forecast revenue, it is recommended to invest significantly in data science and personnel.
 This will allow for better predictions, accounting for uncertainty and complex factors such as seasonal variations.

-Customers may find the scaling mechanism difficult to understand
+👎 Customers may find the scaling mechanism difficult to understand

-Not familiar with the term "kilowatt-hour"?
+Not familiar with the term "kilowatt-hour?"
 It's actually what determines your energy bills.
 If your customers don't understand this metric, it can lead to frustration and confusion.

 To solve this issue, TechCrunch recommends selecting a usage metric that meets five criteria: value-based, flexible, scalable, predictable, and feasible.
 Another helpful tool is a pricing calculator that allows customers to estimate their spending.

-cons of usage based pricing model
+The cons of the usage-based pricing model

-1 - Your SaaS product is compatible with a usage-based pricing model
+Your SaaS product is compatible with a usage-based pricing model

 Certain software tools are either too simplistic or overly complicated to warrant charging customers based on usage.